 When you think about celebrating New Year’s Eve, the first thing that usually comes to mind is the clinking of champagne glasses as the clock strikes midnight.
-However, when you have kids, New Year’s Eve celebrations are more of a home-based affair, and thankfully they can be just as fun, with no costly babysitting or cold weather to contend with.
+However, when you have kids, celebrating New Year’s Eve as a family is more of a home-based affair.
+Thankfully it can be just as fun, with no costly babysitting or cold weather to contend with.
 If, like us, you’re staying home for the holiday, here are wonderful ways to usher in the New Year as a family.

 Start a New Tradition